djamg/google-agentic-ai-hackathon-allout/CHAT_ENHANCEMENT_SUMMARY.md

 **Before:**
 ```
-👋 Welcome to Namma City Buddy!
+👋 Welcome to Bangalore Buzz!
 I'm here to help...
 ```

 **After:**